-Clinical site requirements differ, and it is the student's responsibility to ensure that immunizations are up-todate, and the student is in compliance with all other pre-clinical requirements (e.g., current CPR certification, HIPAA/OSHA training, criminal background check).
+Clinical site requirements differ, and it is the student's responsibility to ensure that immunizations are up-todate, and the student follows all other pre-clinical requirements (e.g., current CPR certification, HIPAA/OSHA training, criminal background check).
 It is strongly encouraged to begin getting these mandatories completed as soon as you receive the packet.
-Follow the directions in the packet and meet all deadlines during the course of the program.
+It is crucial to follow the directions in the packet and meet all deadlines during the program.
 Background checks and drugs screens are on a case-by-case basis depending on the requirements of the off campus clinical site and may need to be replicated.
 Background checks and drug testing for the UVM Eleanor M. Luse Center will be required before working with any clients.